cpietsch/vikus-IIIF-generator/README.md

 - Docker

 ## API
-Open the VIKUS IFFF generator API in a browser: http://localhost:3000/docs
+Open the VIKUS IIIF generator API in a browser: http://localhost:3000/docs